 Often associated with bullish price reversals, this unique pattern is one of the most accurate and effective chart patterns in technical analysis.

 But how do you identify and use it?
-And how can you maximize your profitability when using the inverse head and shoulders chart pattern in forex trading?
+And how can you maximize your profitability when using the inverse head and shoulders chart pattern?
 All the answers are in this article.

 - What is the inverse head and shoulders candlestick pattern?

-- How to identify and use the inverse head and shoulders candlestick pattern in forex trading?
+- How to identify and use the inverse head and shoulders candlestick pattern?

-- How to trade forex using the inverse head and shoulders candlestick pattern – Strategies and examples
+- How to trade the inverse head and shoulders candlestick pattern?

 - The inverse head and shoulders candlestick pattern – Pros and cons